 Stellenbosch is a historic university town and one of South Africa’s prettiest, with charming Cape Dutch streets lined with water furrows and shaded by oak trees.

 Stellenbosch is the second oldest town in South Africa – and certainly one of the prettiest!
 This historic university town was founded in 1679.
 It still has a number of charming Cape Dutch streets shaded by oak trees and lined with water furrows.
 This architecture is of a simple character with white limestone walls, thatched roofs and wide avenues.
 Meander up the picturesque Dorp Street, perhaps visiting ‘Oom Samie se Winkel’?
 Or drop into the Village Museum, a collection of preserved houses, for an insight into the lives of the early settlers.

 Stellenbosch is the most central town of the Winelands.
 Therefore it makes a perfect base for wine-touring.
-Either meander along the Stellenbosch wine route or take in the neighbouring wine routes of Franschhoek or Paarl.
+Either meander along the Stellenbosch wine route, perhaps jumping on the Vinehopper.
+Or take in the neighbouring wine routes of Franschhoek or Paarl.

 We arrange trips to more than 100+ destinations throughout the African continent.

 Need a little help?
 View our Safari Guide to help you get started

 The Cape Winelands and its “Show Towns”!
 To write a post comparing Stellenbosch versus Franschhoek in the Cape Winelands is fairly dangerous.
 I may have furious hoteliers from both towns claiming...

 Keen to get some more useful info about planning a dream safari?
 Enter your name and email below